bvannice/Excel/README.md

+# KickStarter Analysis

-# Using the Excel table, analyze the data of four thousand past Kickstarter projects.
+Using the Excel table, analyze the data of four thousand past Kickstarter projects.

 Use conditional formatting to fill each cell in the state column with a different color, depending on whether the associated campaign was "successful," "failed," "cancelled," or is currently "live".